Counseling and Health Staff

 - Ashley Schumacher is a Board Certified Adult Nurse Practitioner who is happy to work with you on your health concerns.
-Ashley Schumacher brings 13 years of experience in the medical field, working in community health both in a clinic setting and doing home visits.
-She has a special interest in women’s health, nutrition, preventative medicine, as well as management of chronic diseases such as diabetes and high blood pressure.
+Ashley Schumacher brings almost 20 years of experience in the medical field, working in a variety of setting including hospital, home visits, and addiction medicine.
+She has a special interest in women’s health, nutrition and wellness, and preventative medicine.
 She completed her undergraduate nursing degree at Oregon Health Sciences University in 2002, and received her masters from University of California San Francisco in 2009.
 In response to the COVID-19 pandemic and resulting social distancing, she has also obtained special training in tele-medicine in order to meet student health needs while in their own homes.

 Beth Van Buecken

 - (360) 992 - 2813

 As your therapist, my job is to work together with you to figure out struggles and patterns that are holding you back, and develop new skills towards living a more joyful, authentic, and fulfilling life.
 My style is warm, playful, and down-to-earth.
 I believe in the power of relationship and creativity to create positive change.
 I aim to offer a space in therapy where you can explore new ways of being, and feel seen and supported in all of your beautiful messy human complexity.

 In therapy, I use different tools to help you identify your strengths and build new skills.
 These include talk therapy as well as mindfulness and creative/interactive methods, if desired (visual arts, writing, drama, movement).
 Many people can benefit from using the arts in therapy, even if they are not experienced artists.

 My training in family systems and social justice helps me view people and problems within the context of their lives and relationships.
 I have particular experience working with issues related to: trauma/abuse, teens and young adults, parenting, LGBTQ+ identities, foster care/adoption, immigration, homelessness, and family/relationships.
 I think it is a sign of true bravery to seek support and I look forward to meeting you.